Xenoveritas/abuse/BUILDING.md

 With that set up, the CMake generation should succeed without any error.

-### Mac OS X
+### macOS

-Mac OS X should have most of the stuff you need already.
-The easiest method for getting CMake and SDL/SDL_mixer is probably using [Homebrew](http://brew.sh/).
+macOS should have most of the stuff you need already assuming you have XCode installed.
+The easiest method for getting CMake and SDL2/SDL2_mixer is probably using [Homebrew](http://brew.sh/).

     brew install cmake
-    brew install sdl
+    brew install sdl2
-    brew install sdl_mixer
+    brew install sdl2_mixer

 # Compiling